YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Source parameter space correlations

 \section{Source parameter space correlations}

 Both the MAIN and LDEV truth catalogs exhibit correlations between source parameters.
-As we observed in Sect.~\ref{section:source_characterization}, the inclination angle error distribution exhibits substructures, indicating that the network likely infers this parameter from other source properties.
-We identified parameter pairs showing specific correlations and represent them in the form of 2D histograms for all matched sources from our BT1 catalog in Fig~\ref{fig:multi_correl_data}.
-To determine if our detector reconstructs these correlations, we show the distribution for both the predicted and associated target values.
-We also display histograms for candidate detections rejected by the scorer's matching criteria and for the training sample to determine if the parameter space coverage allows for the identification of these correlations.
+As we observed in Sect.~\ref{section:source_characterization}, the inclination angle error distribution exhibits substructures, suggesting that the network likely infers this parameter from other source properties.
+We identified parameter pairs that exhibit correlations and present them in the form of 2D histograms for all matched sources in our BT1 catalog in Fig.~\ref{fig:multi_correl_data}.
+To determine whether our detector reconstructs these correlations, we show the distributions for both the predicted and associated target values.
+We also display histograms for candidate detections rejected by the scorer's matching criteria and for the training sample to determine if the parameter space coverage is sufficient for these correlations to be clearly identified.

 We observe a linear correlation between the flux and the HI source size.
-We also notice substructured distributions in both histograms that involve the inclination angle.
-Our detector fails to capture most fine-grained substructures, reducing them to mostly linear relations, which is likely due to the sparse sampling of the parameter spaces in the training sample.
+We also observe substructured distributions in both histograms that involve the inclination angle.
+Our detector fails to capture most fine-grained substructures, reducing them to mostly linear relations, which is likely due to the sparse sampling of the parameter space by the training sample.
 Still, the observed relations confirm that the model learns to correlate source properties, allowing it to infer some parameters from others that are easier to evaluate.
-Finally, we observe that most false detections are faint sources with a small HI size and a line width that falls in the lower half of the distribution.
-Although it is not illustrated here, we note that false detections are uniformly distributed in sky position and central frequency.
+Finally, we observe that most false detections are faint sources with a small HI size and line width that fall in the lower half of the distribution.
+Although not shown here, we note that false detections are uniformly distributed across sky position and central frequency.